jkool702/forkrun/ring_loadables/DESIGN.md

 * In full NUMA mode the protocol is simplified but the negative-advisory rule remains

 **Tail ramp-down** is a distinct phase: once `tail_idx` is published the scanner stops changing batch size and all remaining batches become self-describing (sign bit + stride metadata).

+### Phase 2b: Early Partial Flush (Low-Latency Trickle Mode)

+Under normal load the scanner accumulates a full batch of `L` lines before publishing.
+However, when stdin is arriving slowly *and* workers are sitting idle, holding a partial batch in the scanner adds latency without benefit.
+The scanner detects this condition and flushes early.

+**The two signals:**

+* `stall_meter` — exponential moving average of input-stall events.
+It grows each time a read attempt on the backing file returns no new data (stdin is not delivering), and decays each time a read succeeds.
+It reflects the *sustained* rate of input stalls.
+* `starve_meter` — exponential moving average of worker-starvation events.
+It grows each time `active_waiters > 0` is observed at the natural meter-update point, and decays otherwise.
+It reflects whether workers have been *sustainedly* idle.

+**Why both are required:**

+* Stall only (no starve): workers are keeping up with or ahead of stdin — there is no idle worker waiting for the partial batch.
+No benefit to flushing early.
+* Starve only (no stall): data is available in the backing file but workers are consuming faster than the scanner can scan.
+Flushing smaller partial batches increases the scanner's per-line overhead and makes this situation worse, not better.
+* Both saturated: stdin is arriving slowly AND workers are idle.
+Flushing the partial batch reduces latency at no throughput cost.

+**Implementation detail:**

+Both meters use the same EWMA kernel (`meter = (meter + xLim) >> 1` to grow, `meter >>= 1` to decay) with threshold `xLim - 3 = W + DAMPING_OFFSET - 3`.
+Meters update at their natural observation points on every loop iteration — not at flush time — so they track ongoing system state independently of flush frequency.
+The stall signal is captured into an `experienced_stall` flag at detection time and passed to the control macro at flush time, ensuring the signal is correctly scoped to the interval between flushes.

 ---